djmitche/remsh/doc/developer/ops.rst

 transmission phase.
 If an error (e.g., running out of disk space) does occur, the slave must continue to read and discard ``data`` boxes until the ``finished`` box arrives, and then signal the error in the response box.

+TODO
+''''

+* should send include some chance for the slave to indicate error?
+* support sending a literal string with send()

 fetch
 -----